 the very next scene, it lands onOcean Blvd in Long Beach.

 is landing, is actually Long Beach's

 a condo located at 700 E. Ocean Blvd.

-It somewhat resembles the Capitol Records Building.
+the Capitol Records Building.

 [That same International

 Tower was seen at the start of the original "Lethal Weapon",